Rogue Trader (film): Release and distribution

-Rogue Trader was released on 25 June 1999 in the United Kingdom and the United States.
-It was distributed by Pathé in the United Kingdom and Cinemax in the United States.
-It flopped at the box office, earning less than £1,000,000 in the UK.
+Rogue Trader was released on 25 June 1999 in the United Kingdom by Pathé in 174 cinemas and grossed £269,871 in its opening weekend, placing fifth at the UK box office.
+It was aired the same day in the United States on television on Cinemax.
+It flopped at the box office, grossing less than £1 million in the UK.

 Music

 During a bar scene, the Blur song "Song 2" is heard playing.
 This is an anachronism as the song was not released until three years after the scene was set.

 Reception

-Rogue Trader was poorly received by critics, and the film holds a 30% rating on Rotten Tomatoes based on 23 reviews.
+Rogue Trader was poorly received by critics.
+On the review aggregator website Rotten Tomatoes, only 33% of 24 critics' reviews are positive, with an average rating of 4.9/10.
+The consensus summarizes: "Rogue Trader tells its headline-grabbing true story too late to really have much of an impact - and too clumsily to take advantage of Ewan McGregor's game performance."